changzhiai/IANN/docs/source/api.rst

 .. autofunction:: iann.plugins.converter.convert_models_for_lammps

-For more information about specific functions and classes, see their respective module.
+For more information about specific functions and classes, see their respective module in source code.